salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

 In the third step, we use the `imp_sampcon select_good` tool to filter each snapshot, according to the median value determined in the previous step.
-More information on `imp_sampcon` is available in the [actin tutorial](https://integrativemodeling.org/tutorials/actin/).
+For each snapshot, this function produces a file, `good_scoring_models/model_ids_scores.txt`, which contains the run, replicaID, scores, and sampleID for each model that passes filtering.
+It also saves RMF files with each model from two independent groups of sampling runs from each snapshot to `good_scoring_models/sample_A` and `good_scoring_models/sample_B`, writes the scores for the two independent groups of sampling runs to `good_scoring_models/scoresA.txt` and `good_scoring_models/scoresB.txt`, and writes `good_scoring_models/model_sample_ids.txt` to connect each model to its division of sampling run.
+More information on `imp_sampcon` is available in the analysis portion of the [actin tutorial](https://integrativemodeling.org/tutorials/actin/analysis.html).

 \code{.py}
 # 3 calling general_rule_filter_independent_samples